ichuang/catsoop/README.md

 ## CAN I USE IT FOR MY COURSE?

 Yes\*!
 CAT-SOOP is [free/libre software](https://www.gnu.org/philosophy/free-sw.html),
-available under the terms of the GNU Affero General Public License version 3 (see [LICENSE](https://gitlab.com/adqm/cat-soop/blob/master/LICENSE) file for details).
+available under the terms of the Soopycat License version 1 (see [LICENSE](https://gitlab.com/adqm/cat-soop/blob/master/LICENSE) file for details).
 Please note that the terms of this license apply only to the CAT-SOOP system itself and not to any third-party software included with